Estimate Time2 min

 How to help new siblings adjust after adoption

-Depending on your adoption situation, your new family member could be very different from your children who have lived with you for a long time or those you gave birth to.
+Depending on your adoption situation, your new family member could be very different from your children who have lived with you for a long time or your biological children.
 For instance, an older child adopted from foster care likely had very different experiences than a child raised in the same, predictable home for their entire lives.
 There can be layers of adjustment required and it can take time and a lot of thoughtful effort on the part of parents.

 Start a conversation